Tutorial: Creating and Joining a Network

 In order to allow other nodes to join, we will need to expose our node's information publicly.
 Other operators can then set us as a peer, and request to join the network as a validator.

-To get our node's information, we can use the kwil-admin
+To get our node's information, we can use the kwild node

 tool, specifying the UNIX socket that our admin RPC is listening on: